pombredanne/https-github.com-z88dk-z88dk.wiki-/Decompression.md

 ## ZX1 Decompression `<compress/zx1.h>`

 Source site: https://github.com/einar-saukas/ZX1

+Available: gbz80, z80, z80n, Rabbit (not all variants available on gbz80)

 ZX1 is a simpler but faster version of ZX0 that sacrifices about 1.5% compression to run about 15% faster.